frappe/frappe_io/frappe_io/www/new-docs/tutorial-refurbished/index.md

 As you can see, along with the DocFields, several standard columns have also been added to the table.

-- `name`: Primary Key
+- `name`: Primary Key.
-- `creation`: Time of creation of record
+- `creation`: Time of creation of record.
-- `modified`: Time when record was last modified
+- `modified`: Time when record was last modified.
-- `modified_by`: User who last modified this record
+- `modified_by`: User who last modified this record.
-- `owner`: User who created the record
+- `owner`: User who created the record.
+- `docstatus`: Document Status(docstatus) is a standard field in all doctypes (0 - draft, 1 - submitted, 2- cancelled).0 is set to be default.
+- `parent`: The name of the parent doctype(If the doctype is the child of the of other doctype otherwise it is set to . be NULL).
+- `parent feild`: The name of the table feild in the parent Doctype(If the doctype is itself child doctype).
+- `parent type`: The parent doctype.
+- `idx`: It shows index of the entries of the information in the corresponding Parent Doctype(If available) Table feild.
+- `status`:

 We will discuss other fields later in the tutorial.